2024 Key Democratic House Races

 U.S. House Member, California-District 9

 Harder, who is vying for this fourth term in the House, finished atop the state's March 5 top-two primary system in which voters cast ballots for the top two candidates regardless of party affiliation.
-He got about 53 percent of the vote and will face Republican Kevin Lincoln II, who received about 29 percent of the vote.
+He got about 53 percent of the vote and faces Republican Kevin Lincoln II, who received about 29 percent of the vote.

 California-13